 specifically challenges competitors to develop an advanced diagnostic tool for Lyme disease.

 In the early 2000s, Pulier created the SOA software program.
 SOA stands for “Service-Oriented Architecture,” and is critical for building a network of applications that communicate with and rely on each other.
+Visit This Page.

 In 2005, he coauthored “Understanding Enterprise SOA” with Hugh Taylor, President of Taylor Communications.
 The guide enables business people to understand the crucial underlying correlations between technologies and business.
 This knowledge helps them think smarter, faster, and more creatively.